 1.2.1 The contents of this FRA describe the assessment of the proposal and the implications of the proposed development on flood risk.
-The FRA has been prepared following guidance provided in the revised National Planning Policy Framework (July 2018) and the Planning Policy Guidance (November 2016).
+The FRA has been prepared following guidance provided in the revised National Planning Policy Framework (December 2023).